Updated: Mar 7

 This means that lots of people have chosen to breed from their dogs to cash in on the high demand for puppies.

-Because of this, the dogs that are being bred from may not be the best, no health tests (BVA have paused their hip/elbow scoring so these can’t be done any time soon), poor temperaments, and raised in suboptimal environments with people who don’t know what is needed to raise happy, healthy and well-balanced puppies.
+Because of this, the dogs that are being bred from may not have health tests (BVA have paused their hip/elbow scoring so these can’t be done any time soon), less-than-ideal temperaments for the breed, and raised in suboptimal environments with people who don’t know what is needed to raise happy, healthy and well-balanced puppies.

 It is a minefield trying to find a good breeder, I completely empathise with that.
 The good breeders generally have a long waiting list that could be years long and may have even taken the decision to stop breeding until things get back to normal.

 My first suggestion would be to wait.
 Get on a waiting list if you need to and just hold out until things get back to a level of normality.

 If you do decide to go ahead and get a puppy now, then things to look for in a breeder include:

 1. Kennel Club registered assured breeder.
 This means, to a degree, the breeder has been vetted by the Kennel Club to be breeding to a specific standard.
 This alone unfortunately isn’t a guarantee of a good breeder

 2. Meet the parents.
 Obviously this is hard at the moment with lockdown restrictions, but try to at least meet the mum.
 You could do this in a public area, maybe go for a short walk to get a feel for the mums temperament and have a chat with the breeder.
 You can see how she responds to the breeder and interacts with you (strangers) as well as passes other people and dogs.
 The temperament of the parents is so so important in judging the temperament of the pups.
 So if there is anything you don’t like, (i.e. avoidance of you, barking, disconnection with the breeder, or any issues with dogs) leave it.